ylow/turicreate/src/core/storage/query_engine/design_doc.md

  to the result of materialization of $ X $ after calling mutate.

 Within these constraints allow for certain capabilities to be well defined.
-For instance, given a graph of SFrame.
+For instance, given a graph of XFrame.

    S1-->S2-->S3-->S4

-If S3 is ever materialized, it could be rewritten inplace become an SFrame source node thus spliting the graph:
+If S3 is ever materialized, it could be rewritten inplace become an XFrame source node thus spliting the graph:

    S1-->S2  S3-->S4